shopware5/devdocs/source/developers-guide/custom-shopping-world-elements/index.md

     public function handle(ResolvedDataCollection $collection, Element $element, ShopContextInterface $context) {
-        // do some handle logic and fill the element data, which will be available in your template
+        // do some handle logic and fill the element data, which will be available in your template under $Data.key
         $element->getData()->set('key', 'value');
     }
 }